The Year Ahead: 2016

-First, let’s see how I did with my predictions and speculation for 2014:
+First, let’s see how I did do with my predictions and speculation for 2015:

 At least one Big Five publisher joins Kindle Unlimited

 Hit (but it’s really more of a glancing blow).
 I said this might happen in a limited way, and it did…but only with a couple of titles (see Round up #306: Overdrive “page turners”, KU gets a Big 5 publisher (slightly)).
 I’m being honest, and I’ll say that’s a lot less than I thought…but it still counts.
 I also suggested we might see more of the tradpubs (traditional publishers) and Amazon developing separate markets: that did happen (and I think it will continue to happen), but that wasn’t the main prediction.

 The Amazon Echo is a hit and we see competitors

 Hit.
 The Amazon Echo (at AmazonSmile: benefit a non-profit of your choice by shopping*) is a hit (one of Amazon’s best sellers in electronics).
 In terms of a competitor, I’d argue that the latest Apple TV with onboard Siri falls somewhat into that category.
 I’d also call the LG SmartThinQ Hub (being shown at CES next week) a competitor…it’s a bit complex defining clearly what the Echo does.
 If, however, the LG device is talktec, then it’s a definite competitor…and it looks a lot like an Echo (although it has a small screen).
 Engadget post by Timothy J. Seppala